 A = Abrahamson Eye Institute at Children’s Hospital

 We partner with the Ira Abrahamson Eye Institute by providing funding and participating in health fairs to do eye screenings for disadvantaged youth.
 These exams screen children for eye issues which can lead to blindness if not caught in early childhood.

 B = Believe 2 Achieve

-Believe 2 Achieve is our signature fundraiser held each June to benefit Stepping Stones/Camp Allyn, Down Syndrome Association of Greater Cincinnati, and the Autism Society of Greater Cincinnati.
+Believe 2 Achieve is our signature fundraiser held each year to benefit organizations that serve children and adults with disabilities.
 The fundraiser is organized as a joint effort between our Club and Foundation.

 C = Camp Allyn

 Camp Allyn is a 100+ acre site located in Clermont County that is owned by our Club.
 More than 400 disabled children and adults are served at the camp during the year and we organize service projects on the the grounds throughout the year.